GeoPlatform/client-api/api.md

 # GeoPlatform APIs

-## ItemService
+## Services
-[GeoPlatform.ItemService](src/services/base.js) is a base class from which implementations exist that allow interacting with GeoPlatform model objects such as Maps, Layers, Services, etc.
+[ItemService](src/services/base.js) is a base class from which implementations exist that allow interacting with GeoPlatform model objects such as Maps, Layers, Services, etc.
 Included with the the library's main build file are implementations of ItemService which use jQuery to perform AJAX requests against the GeoPlatform API.

-- [JQueryItemService](src/services/item-jquery.js) - extension of ItemService, base class using jQuery
+- [JQueryItemService](src/services/jq/item.js) - extension of ItemService, base class using jQuery
-- [JQueryMapService](src/services/map-jquery.js) - extension of JQueryItemService which works with GP Map objects
+- [JQueryMapService](src/services/jq/map.js) - extension of JQueryItemService which works with GP Map objects
-- [JQueryLayerService](src/services/layer-jquery.js) - extension of JQueryItemService which works with GP Layer objects
+- [JQueryLayerService](src/services/jq/layer.js) - extension of JQueryItemService which works with GP Layer objects
-- [JQueryServiceService](src/services/service-jquery.js) - extension of JQueryItemService which works with GP Service objects
+- [JQueryServiceService](src/services/jq/service.js) - extension of JQueryItemService which works with GP Service objects

 Included with the "ng" build file for Angular 1.x applications are implementations of ItemService which use Angular's $http service.

-- [NGItemService](src/services/item-ng.js) - extension of ItemService, base class using $http
+- [NGItemService](src/services/ng/item.js) - extension of ItemService, base class using $http
-- [NGMapService](src/services/map-ng.js) - extension of NGItemService which works with GP Map objects
+- [NGMapService](src/services/ng/map.js) - extension of NGItemService which works with GP Map objects
-- [NGLayerService](src/services/layer-ng.js) - extension of NGItemService which works with GP Layer objects
+- [NGLayerService](src/services/ng/layer.js) - extension of NGItemService which works with GP Layer objects
-- [NGServiceService](src/services/service-ng.js) - extension of NGItemService which works with GP Service objects
+- [NGServiceService](src/services/ng/service.js) - extension of NGItemService which works with GP Service objects

 _Note:_ Using Angular's $http service allows you to define global behaviors in your application's config file using $httpProvider.
 This can include forwarding authentication credentials automatically or appending parameters and headers to each request.
 For example, setting a default timeout for all $http service requests:

 ```javascript